Cellulite Treatments: Myths and Truths

 Lotions, Creams & Extracts Galore

-As far as skin-care products for the body are concerned, the litany of options is mesmerizing.
+As far as skincare products for the body are concerned, the litany of options is mesmerizing.
 Yet there is almost no uniformity between formulas.
 It would appear, if the claims are to be believed, a wide variety of unrelated plant extracts can deflate or break down fat and/or restructure skin.
-Looking at the research, however, most articles suggest there is little hope that anything rubbed on the skin can change fat deposits or radically improve the appearance of cellulite.
+Looking at the research, however, most articles suggest there's little hope that anything rubbed on the skin can change fat deposits or radically improve the appearance of cellulite.

-The hope that botanicals have the answer is odd because not one study points to what concentration of an ingredient needs to be in a formulation, what physiochemical characteristics particular to each active ingredient need to be present, or whether or not these ingredients retain any standardized properties between batches.
+The hope that botanicals have the answer is odd because not one study points to what concentration of an ingredient needs to be in a formulation, what physiochemical characteristics particular to each active ingredient need to be present, or whether or not these ingredients retain any standardized properties between batches, not to mention how they can penetrate skin to affect the fat deposits deep within it.

 A Bevy of Anti-Cellulite Ingredients